 One important thing to recognize about accounting for sales revenue is that revenue gets counted when goods or services are provided, not when a customer pays for the goods or services.
 If you look at the list of sales shown in Table 1-1, for example, Joe (the first customer listed) may have paid \$1,000 in cash, but Bob, Frank, and Abdul (the second, third, and fourth customers) may have paid for their purchases with a credit card.
 Yoshio, Marie, Jeremy, and Chang (the fifth through eighth customers listed) may not have even paid for their purchases at the time the goods or services were provided.
-These customers may have simply promised to pay for the purchases at some later date.
+These customers may simply have promised to pay for the purchases at some later date.
 The timing of payment for goods or services doesn't matter, however.
 Accountants have figured out that you count revenue when goods or services are provided.
 Information about when customers pay for those goods or services, if you want that information, can come from lists of customer payments.

 Cost of goods sold and gross margins are two other values that you commonly see in income statements.
 Before I discuss cost of goods sold and gross margins, however, let me add a little more detail to this example.
-Suppose that the financial information in Tables 1-1, 1-2, and 1-3 shows the financial results from your business: the hot dog stand that you operate for one day at the major sporting event in the city where you live.
-Table 1-1 describes sales to hungry customers.
-Table 1-2 summarizes the one-day expenses of operating your super-duper hot dog stand.
+Suppose that the financial